Pouya-L/cpp-module-06/Readme.md

 | Can be processed in a single operation | Often require iteration for processing |

 **Example Usage:**
+compile and run the file with the 2nd argument being the string you want to convert
 ```
 ./convert "42"
 ./convert "4.2f"